zachpinto/pyecongraphs/README.md

 **Description:**

-A Python library designed to render interactive economic graphs with data sourced primarily from econgraphs.org.
+A Python library designed to render dynamic economic graphs with data sourced primarily from econgraphs.org.

 **Current Status:**